DataDog/integrations-core/kubernetes/README.md

 ### Configuration

-Edit the `kubernetes.yaml` file to point to your server and port, set the masters to monitor
+Edit the `kubernetes.yaml` file to point to your server and port, set the masters to monitor.
+See the [sample kubernetes.yaml](https://github.com/DataDog/integrations-core/blob/master/kubernetes/conf.yaml.default) for all available configuration options.

 ### Gathering kubernetes events